 Full Suspension Mountain Bike Rental Briançon

 Full suspension mountain bike rental in Briançon costs €45–€70/day depending on suspension travel and spec.
-Most riders who come to Serre Chevalier for a week benefit from full suspension — the terrain is rocky and the descents are long enough that the extra comfort and control make a real difference over multiple days.
+Most riders who come to Serre Chevalier for a week benefit from it — the terrain is rocky enough and the descents long enough that the extra comfort and control make a real difference over multiple days.

-The honest answer depends on the terrain you're riding.
 On green and easy blue trails, a hardtail is fine and saves €10–€20/day.
-On the valley's red trails, technical descents, and the bike park, full suspension makes a significant difference — more traction on rough ground, less arm pump on long descents, and more confidence on technical sections.
+On the valley's red trails, technical descents, and in the bike park, full suspension makes a clear difference — more traction on rough ground, less fatigue on long descents, more confidence on technical sections.

-- Multi-day riding — full suspension reduces fatigue on successive days
+- Multi-day riding.
+Full suspension reduces fatigue over successive days.

-- Rocky, technical terrain — full suspension improves traction and control
+- Rocky, technical terrain.
+Better traction and control.

 Types of Full Suspension Bike Available

-Full suspension is a broad category — travel ranges from 120mm (XC/trail) to 165mm (enduro).
-Make sure you're renting the right type for your riding.
+Full suspension covers a wide range — from 120mm cross-country to 165mm enduro.
+Make sure the travel matches your riding.
 For a detailed breakdown of enduro bikes specifically, see the enduro rental guide.

-- E-MTB full suspension — adds motor assistance to any of the above
+- E-MTB full suspension.
+Motor assistance on any of the above.

 Full Suspension Rental Prices

 Prices vary by travel and spec.
-For the complete picture including hardtails, e-MTBs and downhill, see the full price guide.
+For the full picture including hardtails, e-MTBs, and downhill bikes, see the full price guide.

-- Weekly rates — approximately 4x the daily price
+- Weekly rates — approximately 4 times the daily price.

 Full suspension bikes need more setup than hardtails.
-A good rental shop will do this properly — but know what to check yourself in case they don't.
+A good shop will sort this properly — but know what to look for in case they don't.

-- Both set by adjusting air pressure (ask for a shock pump if needed)
+- Both adjusted by air pressure — ask for a shock pump if needed.

-- Tyre pressure — heavier bikes need slightly higher pressure than hardtails
+- Tyre pressure on full-suspension bikes runs slightly higher than hardtails.

 Frequently Asked Questions